-- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution and Competitive Natural Gas Sales and Services business segments, particularly given gas price levels and volatility;

-- acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of suppliers; - increased costs related to the acquisition of gas; - increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their obligations to us or in connection with the contractual arrangement pursuant to which we are a guarantor; - slower customer payments and increased write-offs of receivables due to higher gas prices; - contributions to benefit plans; - restoration costs and revenue losses resulting from natural disasters such as hurricanes; and - various other risks identified in "Risk Factors" in Item 1A of Part I of the CERC Corp.
+- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution and Competitive Natural Gas Sales and Services business segments, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of suppliers; - increased costs related to the acquisition of gas; - increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their obligations to us or in connection with the contractual arrangement pursuant to which we are a guarantor; - slower customer payments and increased write-offs of receivables due to higher gas prices; - the outcome of litigation brought by and against us; - contributions to benefit plans; - restoration costs and revenue losses resulting from natural disasters such as hurricanes; and - various other risks identified in "Risk Factors" in Item 1A of Part I of the CERC Corp.
 Form 10-K.